-- ☑ Inspect the package and contents for signs of damage.
+- $\square$ Inspect the package and contents for signs of damage.

 - ☑ Ensure all contents are included:

-- SX Series Optical Switch
+- SX8 Series Optical Switch

 - 1 AC power cord

-- User Manual
+- User's manual

-- Test Report
+- Test report

-- ☑ Read the User Manual thoroughly, and become familiar with all safety symbols and instructions to ensure that the unit is operated and maintained safely.
+- Read the user's manual thoroughly, and become familiar with all safety symbols and instructions to ensure that the unit is operated and maintained safely.

-- ☑ Ensure the unit is operational: - Connect the unit to a power source using the power cord provided - Set the power switch to ON to initialize the SX optical switch, and observe the power-up sequence: - Model number and firmware version of the switch are displayed - The message "Initializing" should follow momentarely - Set the power switch to OFF and disconnect the switch. - ☑ Keep the packaging. - ✓ Immediately notify JGR Optics and, if necessary, the carrier if the content of the shipment is incomplete, if the unit or any of its components are damaged or defective, or if the unit does not pass the initial inspection.
+- ☑ Ensure the unit is operational:

+- Connect the unit to the power source using the power cord provided.

+- Set the power switch to ON to initialize the SX8 switch, and observe the power-up sequence.
+The version number of the

+firmware is displayed.
+The message "Initializing" is displayed momentarily.

+- Set the power switch to OFF and disconnect the switch. - ☑ Keep the packaging. - ☑ Immediately inform JGR Optics and, if necessary, the carrier if the contents of the shipment are incomplete, if the unit or any of its components are damaged or defective, or if the unit does not pass the initial inspection.